 - If you wish to defer your taxes for the first time, please complete the go to the Province of BC's website, to see if you are eligible.

 - If you already have an account and would like to defer your property taxes again this year, complete the deferral renewal form sent to you by the BC government, complete your HOG, and submit them to the Village Office by the deadline to avoid the 10% penalty on the deferred amount.
+Please note, if you are refinancing or selling your home, do not complete your renewal; call the Tax Deferment Program Office.

 - Family with Children Property Tax Deferment Program